PickYourOwn.org

 Step 4 - Finely chop or grind the cherries

 For cherry jam, you will want to either finely chop the cherries or grind them (a Foley Food Mill will work for the latter).
 I've tried just pitting the cherries, but leaving them mostly whole, and it just doesn't turn out as well.
 Even to make cherry preserves, you need to pit and chop them up some.
 Otherwise, you get whole cherries suspended in a sugar solution rather than a consistent jam. just mush them up a bit - not completely crushed, but mostly.
 Also, chopping, grinding or crushing them releases the natural pectin so it can thicken.
-You'll need about 4 cups, chopped up.
+You will need about 4 cups, chopped up.

 The Foley food mills (at right) cost about $30.